famedaxolotl/gce-wget/README.md

 ## v1.0.2 What's new

-### Force qualaification flags: O Levels support added
+### Force qualification flags: O Levels support added

 - ***You can now optionally force the program to search a particular qualification using the `-i`, `-a`, `-o` options, for IGCSE, A Levels, and O Levels respectively.
 Automatic search still remains if these options are not given, but only for IGCSE and A Levels.
 See details in Usage below.***